The Best Luxury Accommodation in Tasmania for a Glamorous Getaway

 Pumphouse Point

-The spectacular Pumphouse Point sits at the southern edge of the legendary Cradle Mountain–Lake St Clair National Park, where the Overland Track finds its finish.
-Three striking buildings define the stay: the historic pumphouse floating on the lake and reached by footbridge, the elegant Shorehouse, and the secluded Retreat — an intimate hideaway for two.
-Days unfold in the wild — by rowboat, e-bike, foot or car — before evenings drift into firelit feasts and three-course dinners.
-A place where Tasmanian wilderness and quiet luxury move in perfect sync.
+The spectacular Pumphouse Point sits on Lake St Clair, at the southern edge of Cradle Mountain–Lake St Clair National Park, where the Overland Track reaches its final chapter.
+Its stay is spread across the historic Pumphouse, floating on the lake and reached by footbridge, the elegant Shorehouse on land, and secluded Retreats made for two.
+Days unfold in the wild by rowboat, e-bike, foot or car, before evenings return to firelit comfort and generous Tasmanian dining.
+A place where wilderness and luxury move in rare, beautiful sync.

 Lake St Clair, Tasmania